ryano144/terraform-modules/skeletons/generic-skeleton/README.md

 For more detailed documentation on the testctx package, see the [TestCtx Package Documentation](https://github.com/caylent-solutions/terraform-terratest-framework/blob/main/docs/TESTCTX_PACKAGE.md).

+> **Note:** The `tftest` CLI tool, provided by the Terraform Terratest Framework, is required for running tests and is tracked as a dependency via the `tools.go` file at the root of this repository.
+This ensures `make install` works for both CI/CD and local development.

 ### Using Assertions

 The framework provides a set of assertions in the `pkg/assertions` package that you can use to verify your Terraform module's behavior: